kenzaElmakhchouni/rag-course-chatbot/README.md

 # RAG Course Chatbot

-This project implements a **Retrieval-Augmented Generation (RAG)** application that answers questions over university course materials (PDF and text files).
+This project implements a **Retrieval-Augmented Generation (RAG)** application designed to answer questions over **university course materials** (PDF and text files).

-The system retrieves relevant document chunks and generates answers **strictly from the retrieved context**, returning *"I don't know"* when the information is not present.
+The system retrieves the most relevant document chunks and generates answers **strictly from the retrieved context**, explicitly returning *"I don't know"* when the required information is not present in the knowledge base.

+## Author & Affiliation
+**Realized by:**
+**Kenza EL MAKHCHOUNI**
+Master’s student in **Big Data and Smart Systems**
+**Sidi Mohamed Ben Abdellah University (USMBA)**, Morocco

 ---

 ## Architecture Overview

-The application follows a vanilla RAG pipeline:
+The application follows a standard **vanilla RAG pipeline** composed of the following steps:

 1. Document loading (PDF, TXT)
-2. Text chunking with overlap
+2. Text chunking with overlap to preserve context
 3. Semantic embedding using Sentence-Transformers
-4. Vector storage with Chroma
+4. Vector storage and similarity search with Chroma
-5. Context-based answer generation using an open-source LLM
+5. Context-aware answer generation using an open-source Large Language Model (LLM)

 ---